anthony-langham/personal/src/content/blog/08-MDTT/index.md

 At Suvera we understand that each of the 5 key business components should be treated in the same way that specialties within an MDT meeting in the NHS are; with mutual respect and understanding.

 The idea of a MDTT Meeting (Multidisciplinary Tech Team Meeting) - Is a nod to the efficiency and collaborative nature of the NHS.

-We’re building our Multi-Disciplinary Tech Team (MDTT) right now 🔥🔥🔥 - if you want to be involved - get in touch.